 (Continued)

-Bus Drivers' Use of Tobacco and Other Substances
+School Bus Drivers' Use of Tobacco and Other Substances

 Testing Costs

 Pre-employment drug and alcohol testing costs shall be paid for by the District.
 All current employee drug and alcohol testing, including reasonable suspicion, random, and post-accident testing, cost shall be paid for by the District.